Reaper: Intermediate & Advanced Skills For Creativity

 You’ll find that scrolling is one way to get around your project but it’s slow, especially with bigger projects.
 Enter the Navigator, accessible by default with control + alt + v.

 The Navigator helps you get around your project quickly, allowing you to select, via right-click and drag, any area within the Navigator window as a zoom box.
-You can then move the delineated zoom box around with a left-click and drag, moving quickly across your entire project.
+You can then move the delineated zoom box around with a left click and drag, moving quickly across your entire Reaper template.

 With the mouse inside the main track window (the area where your recordings show up), scrolling the mouse wheel zooms in and out on the horizontal plane.
 Holding down control while scrolling the mouse wheel zooms in and out along the vertical plane.